-Scales which display process variables and set values in engineering unit are generated in order of maximum (full) scale value, minimum scale value and decimal point.
+Scales which display process variables and set values in engineering units are generated in order of maximum (full) scale value, minimum scale value and decimal point.

-Full scale value (HI) : Sets the full scale value (four-digit integer) when an internal data is value (four digit and symbol "-" when an internal data is 0.0.
+Full scale value (HI): Sets the full scale value (four-digit integer) when internal data is 1.0.

-Decimal point (IP) : Sets the position of a
+Minimum scale value (LII): Sets the minimum scale value (four digits and "-" symbol when internal data is 0.0.

-decimal point.
+Decimal point (IP): Sets the position of a decimal point.
 Decimal point numbers (1 to 4) described below are used to position the decimal point.
 Set the number for positioning the decimal point.